Faithful-Resource-Pack/Docs/pages/dungeons/alpha-img.md

 ## Introduction

 Minecraft Dungeons is known to use textures with invisible or half-visible pixels.
-This can be an issue when your software do not allow you to save pixels with their alpha value set to 0.
+This can be an issue when your software does not allow you to save pixels with their alpha value set to 0.
 There are a bunch of handy scripts to help you making these tricky textures!

 ## Sources

 All scripts are available [here](https://github.com/Faithful-Resource-Pack/Faithful-Dungeons-32x/tree/dungeons-latest/Tools/alpha%20textures).
-_If you find any bugs, please post a new issue on GitHub._
+_If you find any bugs, please make a issue on the GitHub repository._

 ## Requirements